davidbasswwu/primo-alma-mashup.css-customizations/README.md

  * almaviewit_services

 Please note:
- * ***3rd party cookies must be enabled in your browser for these CSS customizations to work***.
-If you have 3rd party cookies disabled (as they are by default in Safari), you will see the default CSS.
+ * ***3rd party cookies and data must be enabled in your browser for these CSS customizations to work***.
+If you have 3rd party cookies or data disabled (as they are by default in Safari), you will see the default CSS.
+Here is a video showing the difference when 3rd party data/cookies are enabled and disabled:  http://screencast.com/t/SNlUugJrJ
  * the "Public notes" text is not inside of an LI (screenshot: http://bit.ly/1c1pjp6), which makes it difficult to write CSS  for the uResolver ViewIt iFrame.
 I reported this to ExLibris in February 2014, but there is no estimated date for a fix yet.
 We are currently on Primo 4.6.